Sony A7R III vs Panasonic G9

 - Longer lasting: Can take more shots (650 versus 400) on a single battery charge.

-Reasons to prefer the Panasonic Lumix DC-G9:
+Arguments in favor of the Panasonic Lumix DC-G9:

-- Better video: Provides higher movie framerates (4K/60p vs 4K/30p).
+- Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

-- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (20 vs 10 flaps/sec) to capture the decisive moment.